mircealungu/mircea/thoughtstream.md

 **Apr 24**

-How come we can be sad when we lose something that we didn't even really had?
+How come we can be sad when we lose something that we didn't even really had in the first place?

 Apr 21